TurboTax HelpTurboTax HelpIntuit

 The IRS applies late penalties and interest on a case-by-case basis and will send a separate bill if penalties apply.

 Because the IRS has the last word on penalties, we can't calculate the exact amount if your return is late.
-But the info below will give you an idea of what to expect in a worst-case scenario (courtesy of IRS Tax Topic 653).
+But we'll give you an idea of what to expect in a worst-case scenario.

 There are two types of fees that may apply, plus interest on any unpaid taxes: